Volunteer or Visitor Application

 • Communicate with the camp’s leadership about any problems or concerns with campers or staff.
 Report to camp leadership any perceived threats or abuse of children.

 • Communicate where you will be.
-Stay in groups when traveling around camp property and make sure to let your leader know where you are or where you will be.
-No leaving camp property without express permission.
+Stay in groups when traveling around camp property and make sure to let someone else know where you are or where you will be.
+Never leave camp property without express permission from a director.

 • Respect staff & work areas.
 No loitering in the kitchen - only be in the kitchen when working.
-Use Bobcat for staff breaks – the bathrooms are public for anyone to use.
+Use Bobcat or community staff living rooms for staff breaks – the bathrooms are public for anyone to use.

 • Avoid any compromising situations that could lead to a question about your intentions or the camp’s reputation– physically, verbally, and emotionally.